-Although periods of instability and uncertainty can challenge investment returns in the short to medium term, GESB's investment strategies remain well-diversified and appropriate for their longer-term objectives.
+Although financial market volatility can challenge investment returns in the short to medium term, GESB's investment strategies remain diversified, risk managed and structured to achieve their longer-term objectives.

-GESB regularly reviews its investment portfolio and is focused on delivering long-term returns that meet or exceed objectives, with sufficient flexibility to respond to evolving investment market conditions.
+GESB regularly reviews its investment portfolio and is focused on delivering long-term returns that meet investment objectives, with sufficient flexibility to respond to evolving investment market conditions.